taskforceheadbanger/DEVGRU-Tactical-Operations-Command/README.md

 # Disclaimer
+You are responsible for any damages incurred while implementing and utilizing this software and it is provided without warranty.

 # License
 As Licensed by the Original Author of DCG
 We are also licensing with  GNU GENERAL PUBLIC LICENSE Version 2 As an Open Source Free Reuse and Modification Software

+# DCG Authors

+## PROJECT LEAD
+Nicholas Clark (SENSEI)

+### CONTRIBUTORS
+MrCurry
+Radeni
+Dan
+Nate63